 Ravi Zacharias is a well-known apologist who is not afraid of tough questions.
 Originally from India, he is used to thinking outside of our American church box.
 Which is perhaps why he is able to answer the following question as well as he does:

 Isn’t it vastly unfair to claim that all the people who don’t believe in Jesus are condemned to hell?

 Zacharias starts by addressing the myth that since Jesus came only 2,000 years ago, everything that came before him (including our beliefs) would take precedence over him and the religion his life inspired.
 But 3,000 years before Jesus, we see Abraham, who grew up in a polytheistic society, yet found the one true God.

 In Genesis 18:25, we are told “the Judge of all the earth will do that which is right.”
 This verse is in context to the judgment that was coming upon Sodom and Gomorrah as a result of their disobedience.
 Zacharias claims the examples of Sodom and Gomorrah and Abraham show us that God “speaks through our consciences.
 He speaks through creation.
 He speaks ultimately through his word and then in the incarnation of Jesus Christ.”

 Additionally, Zacharias claims “God doesn’t really send anybody to hell.
 We make our choice.”
 Ultimately, the decision to submit to our heavenly Father or not is our choice.
-Because, as Zacharias explains, “he will not violate our wills.”
+Because, as he explains, “he will not violate our wills.”
 God is very concerned with our freedom.
-“That sacred gift of my freedom is given to me by God,” Zacharias says.
+“That sacred gift of my freedom is given to me by God,” he says.

 Zacharias ends his discussion by saying God’s “will is the most beautiful thing you can pursue.”